Invariance principle and non-compact center foliations: Introduction

-Then $(\mu_n)$ converges to an ergodic m.m.e. $\mu$ satisfying $\lambda^c(\mu)\geq 0$.
-In particular if $f$ has two hyperbolic ergodic m.m.e., there exists $\varepsilon>0$ such that any ergodic measure with entropy larger than $h_{top}(f)-\varepsilon$ is hyperbolic (i.e. its center exponent does not vanish). \end{corollary}
+In particular if $f$ has an ergodic m.m.e. which is hyperbolic (i.e. its center Lyapunov exponent does not vanish), then there exists $\varepsilon>0$ such that any ergodic measure with entropy larger than $h_{top}(f)-\varepsilon$ is hyperbolic. \end{lcorollary}

+There are some interesting questions that emerge from this result. \begin{question} Let $\phi_1$ be the time-one map of a transitive Anosov flow which is not a suspension.
+Does any diffeomorphism $C^1$-close to $\phi_1$ either have exactly two ergodic m.m.e. (each being hyperbolic) or coincide with the time-one map of a topological Anosov flow? \end{question}

+\begin{question} Is this dichotomy also true for discretized Anosov flow? \end{question} We believe the first question is true and the second one is true in some $3$ manifolds, this is an ongoing project with Buzzi and Tahzibi.

+\begin{question} Is the flow in Theorem~\ref{thm.MME} smooth? \end{question} The difficult part is to recover some smoothness on the direction transverse to the flow.
+In \cite{AVW11} this is done using that the map is volume preserving.
+We believe there should exist examples in our setting where $f$ is the time-one map of a topological flow that is not smooth.